Table of Contents

 Heavy rain can significantly reduce visibility, but there are actions you can take to improve your ability to see and for others to see you:

-- Keep Your Lights & Windshield Clean โ Dust, bugs, and grime can dim your headlights and streak up your windshield.
-Give your lights and windows a quick clean regularly so you get the best visibility possible.
+- Keep Your Lights & Windshield Clean — Dust, bugs, and grime can dim your headlights and streak up your windshield.
+Give your lights and windows a quick clean regularly to help you see the road clearly.

 How Much Does A Rain Accident Lawyer Cost?

-If your case is successful, our fee is a percentage of the total recovery, which can range between 25% and 40%.
+If your case is successful, our fee is a percentage of the total recovery.
 The exact rate depends on factors such as the complexity of the case and whether it settles or goes to trial.

-Please note: While there are no upfront attorneyโs fees, you may still be responsible for certain case-related costs, such as court filing fees, expert witness expenses, or records requests.
-These costs are typically paid from the final settlement or award, but we will explain how this works during your consultation, so there are no surprises.
+Please note: While there are no upfront attorney’s fees, you may still be responsible for certain case-related costs regardless of the outcome.
+These costs are typically paid from the final settlement or award, but we will explain how this works during your consultation and before you sign any agreement.

 Rain-Related Crash?
 Speak To Car Accident Lawyers For Legal Guidance

 Rain makes driving more dangerous, especially when drivers fail to adjust their speed or take road conditions seriously.
-Slowing down is one of the simplest and most effective ways to stay safe during a downpour.
+Slowing down can help you stay safe during a downpour.
 Wet pavement reduces tire grip, making it harder to stop or steer.
 Driving at a safe speed helps maintain control and reduces the risk of a crash.

-If you sustain an injury in a crash during rainy weather, our team can help.
+If you sustain an injury in a crash during rainy weather, our team is ready to assist you.
 Our lawyers for car accident claims examine all factors that may have contributed to the accident, including vehicle speed, road maintenance, drainage problems, and driver behavior.
-Understanding the cause is essential to building a strong legal claim.
+Understanding the cause is essential to building a well-supported legal claim.

-Led by Arash Khorsandi, Esq., our personal injury lawyers help clients navigate the legal process with clear communication and focused support.
-We can help you pursue compensation for your medical expenses, lost income, and other accident-related losses.
+Our personal injury lawyers help clients navigate the legal process with clear communication and focused support.
+We work to help you pursue compensation for your medical expenses, lost income, and other accident-related losses.